During the past few years, interest in sailing to Alaska has soared. It’s not hard to see why.

 Date: May 17, 2020

 Holland America is often one of the least expensive cruise lines offering trips to Alaska.
 This cruise departs Seattle, with a number of days cruising through scenic passages, also stopping in Sitka, Ketchikan, and Victoria.
-The best news is that we found three dates — May 3, May 10, and May 17 with the $699 price for an interior cabin.
+The best news is that we found three dates — May 3, May 10, and May 17 with similar prices for an interior cabin.
 That’s much cheaper than the $999 for the same cabin that’s charged during the peak of the season in July.

 7-Night Alaskan Cruise from Vancouver aboard Holland America’s Westerdam